-Educational psychologists provide a specialist service to schools and pre five establishments.
+Educational psychologists use their knowledge of psychology, learning and education to provide a service to schools and pre five establishments.
 They work in collaboration with teachers, parents and other professionals to help children and young people make the most of their lives, particularly in educational settings.

-This school has a system in place for monitoring and reviewing the progress of all children.
-As part of this system, we have a named educational psychologist who visits the school on a regular basis and who is part of the school's extended support team.
+Your child's school already has a system in place for monitoring and reviewing the progress of all children and young people.
+As part of this system, each school has a named educational psychologist who visits the school on a regular basis and who is part of the school's extended support team.